 Eileen is Ryan’s mom, as well as a web and e-marketing consultant and the author of over sixty books of fiction and nonfiction for adults, kids, and teenagers.
 In 2000, she was recognized as one the country’s outstanding women in science and technology by Women in Technology International (witi.org).
-Eileen, who resides in Sykesville, Maryland, is a professor of e-business at the University of Phoenix Online and runs Technology Concepts, where she designs websites and provides e-marketing for small businesses, authors, and individuals.
+Eileen, who resides in Sykesville, Maryland, is a professor of e-business and business technology at the University of Phoenix Online and runs Technology Concepts, where she designs websites and provides e-marketing for small businesses, authors, and individuals.

 In 1994, we started the New Teen Drivers’ Homepage as an online community service in Howard County, Maryland.
 The site was created in response to several very serious accidents at Ryan’s high school, Glenelg.
 Sadly, our community lost 3 students and a teacher in car accidents over a 4-year period, and there were many other serious accidents that resulted in injury.
 At the time, there wasn’t much out there online, so we came up with the idea of doing a website that gave easy-to-understand tips on safe driving for teens.

-Over the past nineteen years, millions of teens, parents, police, and teachers from all over the world have visited the site, and many have sent in tips.
+Over the past twenty-two years, millions of teens, parents, police, and teachers from all over the world have visited the site, and many have sent in tips.
 We also get a lot of questions from teens and try to answer as many as possible.
 This project was recognized as one the most outstanding youth community service projects in the country in 1997 with a Prudential Spirit of America Award.

 We think driving tips are important.
 Just like any skill, driving takes a lot of practice and experience to become good at it.
 Learning from mistakes and tips from other new drivers helps the process.
 A lot of the tips on the site are basics that can benefit all drivers—not only teens.
 Teens and new drivers have significantly more accidents than other age groups.
 In 2013, we re-launched the website with an updated design, additional feature stories and content, and a “Get Answers” section where drivers can ask specific questions.